osrf/ros2multirobotbook/src/simulation.md

 The section aims to provide an overview of the various components in the `rmf_demos` [repository](https://github.com/osrf/rmf_demos) which may serve as a reference for setting up other simulations and assigning tasks to robots.
 Here, we will focus on the `office` world.

 #### Map package
 The `rmf_demo_maps` package houses annotated `traffic_editor` files which will be used for the 3D world generation.
 Opening the `office.project.yaml` file in `traffic_editor` reveals a single level floorplan that has walls, floors, scale measurements, doors, lanes and models annotated.
 All the robot lanes are set to `bidirectional` with `graph_idx` equal to "0".
 The latter signifies that all the lanes belong to the same fleet.
 In the `airport` world, we have two sets of graphs with indices "0" and "1" which reflect laneways occupiable by two fleets respectively.
-The figures below highlight special attributes assigned to certain waypoints to indicate robot spawn locations as well as disperser workcells.
+The figure below highlights properties assigned to a lane and a waypoint that serves as a robot spawn location.

 ![](images/rmf_demo_maps.png)